-If a definitive cause cannot be identified then further testing might be required.
+If a definitive cause cannot be identified, then further testing might be required.
 Below are some other tests that can be recommended,

-- Hormone testing – To check for any hormonal imbalances.
+Hormone testing – To check for any hormonal imbalances.

-- Genetic testing – To detect any genetic defects that might hamper sperm production.
+Genetic testing – To detect any genetic defects that might hamper sperm production.

-- Post-ejaculation urinalysis – To see if there are structural abnormalities that cause the sperm to be sent into the bladder instead of being ejaculated.
+Post-ejaculation urinalysis – To see if there are structural abnormalities that cause the sperm to be sent into the bladder instead of being ejaculated.

-- Testicular Tissue Sample – To check for anomalies in the production of sperm.
+Testicular Tissue Sample – To check for anomalies in the production of sperm.

-- Anti-Sperm Immune Cells Testing – To check for immunity-related destruction of sperm.
+Anti-Sperm Immune Cells Testing – To check for immunity-related destruction of sperm.

 Couples who have had recurrent miscarriages or less success in treatment cycles should be investigated with SCSA (Sperm Chromatin Structure Assay).
 This is used to see if there are broken or fragmented DNA strands in the sperm.
 Sperm with damaged DNA is likely to suffer from an abnormal structure and functioning, which can lead to a miscarriage.

 However, abnormal tests do not necessarily mean the end of your fertility aspirations.
-Newer methods of treatment have been introduced while tons of others are in the pipeline, which can help fulfil the desire of fathering your own child.
+Newer methods of treatment have been introduced while tons of others are in the pipeline, which can help fulfill the desire of fathering your own child.